PIR-30152 - Britain and war since 1945: War, Cold War and society

 Description for 2024/25

-The module begins with an examination of how we can frame Britain's international power in the Cold War period, and then considers Britain's external world role, the wars of Cold War and decolonisation, and its transition from global to European power.
-It entertains in detail the reasons for and implications of Britain's civil and home defence policies, and considers the plans government drew up to cope (or not) with nuclear apocalypse.
+The module begins with an examination of how we can frame Britain's international power in the Cold War period, and then considers Britain's nuclear weapons policies, and protest and resistance about them.
+It entertains in detail the reasons for and implications of Britain's civil and home defence policies, and considers the plans government drew up to cope (or not) with apocalypse.

-It then contemplates how and why Britain fought wars during this period, and how Britain's external policy affected the lives of British people, particularly people called up into the military, or people who chose to join it.
+It then moves on to contemplate in more detail how Britain fought wars of Cold War and decolonisation, and how Britain's external policy affected the lives of British people, particularly people called up into the military, or people who chose to join it.
 It considers the changing Cold War in the 1980s, and how Britain's international role was reconfigured as the Cold War ended, and how the legacy of Britain's history as a leading international power lingers, and why and how, and with what consequences, Britain used military force in Iraq and Afghanistan.

 Suggested reading: